& SELF-SABOTAGE EXPERT

 And like many people, I had a traumatic childhood.
 Lots of anger, yelling, some physical abuse, and a never-ending feeling that everything would come crashing down around me at any moment.

 It wasn't until I was in my 40's that I realized why I started drinking heavily at 15.
-It wasn't until I understood that the trauma left an imprint in my physical body, and every time something stressful happened, it triggered a deep sense of insecurity.
+It wasn't until I understood that the trauma left an imprint in my physical body, and that every time something stressful happened, it triggered a deep sense of insecurity within me.

 And not knowing what was happening to me, or what to do about it, I self-medicated to escape the emotional discomfort.

-That worked well enough for about 10 years.
+That was the only coping mechanism I knew, and it worked well enough for about 10 years.

 My dark night of the soul was ugly.